oieioi/increment-day.vim/README.md

-Increment Day for Vim
+increment-day.vim
 ======================

-Increment day
+Increment the day of the week.

-on a word, `<C-a>` and the word:
+You execute `<C-a>` on a word, this script replaces it with next day:

 - sun -> mon -> tue -> ...
 - 月 -> 火 -> 水 -> ...

+If the next day is not found, this executes default `<C-a>`.